 Liturgically, the colors lighten as well.
 The priest usually wears rose-colored vestments, a hue seen only on Gaudete Sunday and Laetare Sunday.
 On this day, we light the third candle of the Advent wreath, which is also rose-colored, or if you prefer, pink.

 The word “Gaudete” is Latin for “Rejoice.”
 In times when the focus of our anticipation is often on the negative and fearful, this celebration is a reminder that God, who loves us, is still in charge, and that we await his coming not with fear, but with tremendous joy.
-This is reflected in the second reading for the day, from the first letter to the Thessalonians: “Brothers and sisters, rejoice always.
+This is reflected in the second reading for the day in the Year “B” cycle, from the first letter to the Thessalonians: “Brothers and sisters, rejoice always.
 Pray without ceasing.
 In all circumstances, give thanks, for this is the will of God for you, in Christ Jesus.”